Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 - test the dynamic resource management integration
 - connect to the management console

 Integrating the technology takes about 15 minutes.
-Your app will be ready for dynamic localization, your APK can be published without additonal built in language resources.
+Your app will be ready for dynamic localization, your APK can be published to the market without additonal built in language resources.

 How to try it?
 --------------